lhico/roms_idealized_exps/experiments/experiment06/README.md

-# Experiment 04:
+# Experiment 06:
 This case consists of realistic initial & boundary conditions with wind parallel to the coast.
+We will include external netcdf files at the appropriate locations.

 ## Summary